0xk4rth1/HackTheBox/facts_HTB.md

 `password[role]=admin`

-the application updated the account role during a password change request.
+the application updated the account role during a profile update request.

 ### Impact